This Is How To Know That A Calico Cat Is Female

-The offspring of those breeds combination she named Ragdolls relating to the true calm nature jumping into every arms who are trying to hug and pat them showing great affection.
-Further down the future road Persians, Birmans, and Burmese were contributing to the further development of the Ragdolls.
+She named the offspring of those breeds combination Ragdolls.
+This resonates to their true and calm nature, jumping into every arms who want to hug and pat the cat by showing their great affection.
+Further down the future road, Persians, Birmans, and Burmese were contributing to the further development of the Ragdoll cat.

-Other breeders were so in love with the cat that they decided to take some of them and waved Ann “Good-bye”, forming their Ragdolls Fanciers Club International with the goal of future recognition by cat registries.
+Other breeders were so in love with the cat that they decided to take some of them and waved Ann “Good-bye”, forming their Ragdolls with the goal that the Fanciers Club International registered them.

 11- over 20 pounds ( male cats).